aishna12/Panama-s-Daily-Short-Term-Load-Forecasting/README.md

 <!--RECOMMENDATION AND FUTURE WORK-->
 ## Recommendations and Future Work
-A separate model for household electricity load consumption and industrial electricity load consumption can be built for better and precise predictions.
+Separate models for household electricity load consumption and industrial electricity load consumption can be built for better and precise predictions.